NBChub/snakemake-UmetaFlow/README.md

 ### Step 5: Investigate results

-All the results are in a csv format and can be opened simply with excel or using pandas dataframes.
+All the results are in a .TSV format and can be opened simply with excel or using pandas dataframes.
 All the files under results/interim can be ignored or deleted.

 ## Developer Notes
 ### Config & Schemas